Property FAQs

 a Notice of breach of covenants - to inform a tenant that they are in breach of the lease, provided that this does not relate to non-payment of rent (this is the first step towards ending a commercial lease)

-To rent out your property you will need to choose which rental document is appropriate for you.
+To rent out your property, you will need to choose which rental document is appropriate for you.
 Having the right agreement in place will secure the rights and set out the obligations of both landlord and tenant.

 In Wales, since 1 December 2022, most residential property is rented out under occupation contracts.
 These give the contract holder the exclusive right to rent and occupy a property (eg a house, a flat or a room in a property shared with multiple other contract holders).
 Certain letting arrangements won’t be occupation contracts (unless the landlord says otherwise).
-These types of contracts include Lodger agreements (used to let a room in their home) and holiday lets (use to let a holiday home for a short period of time).
+These types of contracts include Lodger agreements (used to let a room in their home) and holiday lets (used to let a holiday home for a short period of time).
 For more information, read Residential tenancies in Wales.

 In Scotland, all tenancies that started on or after 1 December 2017 are private residential tenancies.
 These give the tenant the exclusive right to use and occupy a house, flat or room (in a house rented to multiple different tenants).
 They are open-ended tenancies that will last until the tenant wishes to leave the property or until the landlord relies on one or more of the 18 grounds for eviction.
 If you just want to rent out a spare room in your home, a Lodger agreement for Scotland can be used.
 For more information, read Residential tenancies in Scotland.